-- Students will be selected mainly on the basis of their intellectual resolve and emotional maturity.
+- Students will be selected on the basis of their intellectual resolve, emotional maturity and commitment to the program.
 Successful candidates are usually notified within three weeks of receiving a completed application.

-A passport is required for traveling to Ecuador.
+A passport is required for traveling outside of the country.
 If you do not already have a valid passport, you should apply for one immediately.
 All students will be asked to provide their passport information the first week of December.
 Further documentation may be necessary, and this information will be conveyed as it becomes available.